whitphx/transformers.js.py/README.md

 [![Test, Build, and Publish](https://github.com/whitphx/transformers.js.py/actions/workflows/main.yml/badge.svg)](https://github.com/whitphx/transformers.js.py/actions/workflows/main.yml)
 [![PyPI](https://img.shields.io/pypi/v/transformers-js-py)](https://pypi.org/project/transformers-js-py/)

-**Use [Transformers.js](https://huggingface.co/docs/transformers.js/index) on [Pyodide](https://pyodide.org/en/stable/) and Pyodide-based frameworks such as [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/), [stlite (Streamlit)](https://github.com/whitphx/stlite), [Shinylive (Shiny for Python)](https://shiny.posit.co/py/docs/shinylive.html), [PyScript](https://pyscript.net/), and so on.**
+**Use [Transformers.js](https://huggingface.co/docs/transformers.js/index) on [Pyodide](https://pyodide.org/en/stable/) and Pyodide-based frameworks such as [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/), [stlite (Streamlit)](https://github.com/whitphx/stlite), [Shinylive (Shiny for Python)](https://shiny.posit.co/py/docs/shinylive.html), [PyScript](https://pyscript.net/), [HoloViz Panel](https://panel.holoviz.org), and so on.**

-The original [Transformers](https://huggingface.co/docs/transformers/index) can't be used on a browser environment.
-[Transformers.js](https://huggingface.co/docs/transformers.js/index) is a JavaScript version of Transformers installable on browsers, but we can't use it from Pyodide.
+The original [Transformers](https://huggingface.co/docs/transformers/index) can't be used in a browser environment.
+[Transformers.js](https://huggingface.co/docs/transformers.js/index) is a JavaScript version of Transformers that can be installed on browsers, but we can't use it from Pyodide.
-This package is a thin wrapper of Transformers.js to proxy its API to Pyodide.
+This package is **a thin wrapper of Transformers.js to proxy its API to Pyodide**.

 ## API